MyNameIsMeerkat/RetronPy/README.md

 # RetronPy
 A collection of Python tools / libraries useful for manipulating ROMs &amp; IPS files for use with the [Retron](http://hyperkin.com/Retron5/) console from Hyperkin.

-I began writing them as there didn't seem to be any good cross-platform IPS generation tools, or base IPS functionality upon which to extend and build useful ROM utilities.
+I began writing them as there didn't seem to be any good cross-platform IPS generation tools or base IPS functionality upon which to extend and build useful ROM utilities.

 They are shared as others may find them useful for their own projects.